Strathbogie, Victoria: Climate

-Strathbogie has warm, dry summers, though which are frequently interrupted by cold fronts on account of its proximity to the Southern Ocean (typical of Central Victoria); summer maximum temperatures have been as cold as 9.7 C on 01 December 2019, and on 03 February 2005 the maximum did not exceed 10.5 C.
+Strathbogie has warm, dry summers, though which are frequently interrupted by cold fronts on account of its proximity to the Southern Ocean (typical of central Victoria); summer maximum temperatures have been as low as 9.7 C on 1 December 2019, and on 3 February 2005 the maximum did not exceed 10.5 C.

-A pronounced autumnal lag is noted (March being almost as warm as December), and the winters are cool and rainy with many occurrences of snowfall.
-It has a Mediterranean rainfall pattern, with nearly thrice the rainfall in winter than in high summer.
+A pronounced autumnal lag is noted (March being almost as warm as December), and the winters are cold and rainy with many occurrences of snow.
+It has a 'Mediterranean' rainfall pattern, with nearly thrice the rainfall in winter than in high summer.